opesto/Soundcloud-Downloader/readme.md

         (Code will open in a text editor window)

-* In the code, replace `<your-name>` on this line with your actual name
+7. In the code, replace `<your-name>` on this line with the name of your computer

         destination_folder = '/Users/<your-name>/Music/Soundcloud'

         (This should be the same path as in step 5)

-* Save the file, and quit TextEdit.
+8. Save the file, and quit TextEdit.

 Congratulations!
 You’re done all the hard one-time-only stuff!